python/cpython/Doc/library/turtle.rst

 Changes since Python 3.0
 ========================

-- The methods :func:`shearfactor`, :func:`shapetransform` and
+- The :class:`Turtle` methods :func:`shearfactor`, :func:`shapetransform` and
   :func:`get_shapepoly` have been added.
 Thus the full range of regular linear transforms is now available for transforming turtle shapes.
   :func:`tiltangle` has been enhanced in functionality: it now can be used to get or set the tilt angle. :func:`settiltangle` has been deprecated.

-- The method :func:`onkeypress` has been added as a complement to :func:`onkey` which in fact binds actions to the key release event.
+- The :class:`Screen` method :func:`onkeypress` has been added as a complement to :func:`onkey`.
+As the latter binds actions to the key release event, an alias: :func:`onkeyrelease` was also added for it.
-  Accordingly the latter has got an alias: :func:`onkeyrelease`.

-- The method  :func:`mainloop` has been added.
-So when working only with ``Screen`` and ``Turtle`` objects one must not additionally import ``mainloop`` anymore.
+- The method :func:`Screen.mainloop <mainloop>` has been added, so there is no longer a need to use the standalone :func:`mainloop` function when working with :class:`Screen` and :class:`Turtle` objects.

-- Two input methods have been added: :func:`textinput` and :func:`numinput`.
+- Two input methods have been added: :func:`Screen.textinput <textinput>` and :func:`Screen.numinput <numinput>`.
 These pop up input dialogs and return strings and numbers respectively.

 - Two example scripts :file:`tdemo_nim.py` and :file:`tdemo_round_dance.py`